SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/python-microservice.md

 The application is configured to run on port 80 – which is required for microservices – and exposes three endpoints:

 - <kbd>/</kbd> returns a hello world message.
 - <kbd>/health</kbd> is the common endpoint to verify if a microservice is up and running.
+It should be included into all production microservices to enable high availability.
 - <kbd>/environment</kbd> reads some standard variables provided to the environment by the platform during the microservice installation and returns their values in JSON format.

 #### Create the Dockerfile {#create-the-dockerfile}